Elmsley Count by Alex Elmsley

 Full details

-The Elmsley Count is named after Scottish magician Alex Elmsley, who developed and popularized the technique in the 1950s.
-It is a fundamental false count used to conceal the true number of cards in a small packet.
-The standard method involves cleanly displaying four cards as four, while one card remains hidden from view.
-This is achieved through a specific grip and counting rhythm that masks the secret retention of a card.
+The Elmsley Count is named after its creator, Scottish magician Alex Elmsley, who developed it in the 1950s.
+It is a false count used to conceal the actual number or identity of cards in a small packet.
+The count involves a specific handling technique where cards are taken and displayed in a way that maintains the illusion of an honest count.
+It does not require gimmicked cards and can be done with any standard deck.

 Who should consider the trick